Taiwan's pro-independence party faces key elections amid China pressure

 Tsai’s government has repeatedly said China is attempting to affect election results with its “political bullying” and “fake news”, an accusation Beijing calls “fabrication”.

-Tensions across the Taiwan Strait have heightened with China conducting military drills around the island and snatching Taiwan’s dwindling number of diplomatic allies.
+Tensions across the Taiwan Strait have heightened with China conducting military drills around the island and snatching away Taiwan’s dwindling number of diplomatic allies.

 Tsai’s reform initiatives, from the island’s pension scheme to labor law, have also come under intense voter scrutiny recently, say observers.